pan1kt/GamingTweaks/README.md

 ###   BIOS

-This is very important for your system, <br/>
+This is very important for your system, make sure to check every setting <br/>

-Check all your bios settings, remove all protections and power savings, enable max performance/power <br/>
+**Remove all protections and power savings, enable max performance/power** <br/>
-Everything not listed is Auto/Default: <br/>

 Internal PLL Overvoltage Disabled<br/>
 Spread Sprectum Disabled<br/>